-Arnold Rosoff is Professor Emeritus of Legal Studies and Health Care Management at Wharton and a Senior Fellow of Penn’s Leonard Davis Institute of Health Economics (LDI) and of Penn’s Center for Public Health Initiatives (CPHI).
-He held a secondary appointment as Professor in Penn’s School of Medicine, where he taught in the Masters in Public Health program.
+Arnold Rosoff is Professor Emeritus of Legal Studies and Health Care Management at Wharton and a Senior Fellow of the University of Pennsylvania's Center for Public Health Initiatives (CPHI).
+Prior to becoming emeritus in June 2013, he held a secondary appointment as Professor in the Perelman School of Medicine, where he taught in the Masters in Public Health program since its inception in 2004.
 A Fellow of the American College of Legal Medicine (FCLM), he served for over 25 years as Deputy Editor of its scholarly journal, the Journal of Legal Medicine.
-Professor Rosoff became an emeritus professor in June, 2013.

-Professor Rosoff taught, researched and published in the area of health law and policy.
+Rosoff taught, researched, and published in the area of health law and policy.

-In recent years, he has focused his research on healthcare reform in the U.S and has traveled around the world to study how other nations came to commit to Universal Health Care, seeking to understand how the U.S. might achieve that important and elusive goal.
-Since the 2010 passage of the Affordable Care Act, he has focused on how the US can meet the challenges of successfully implementing its ambitious and noble objectives.
+In recent years, he has focused his research on health care reform in the U.S. and has traveled around the world to study how other nations came to commit to Universal Health Care, seeking to understand how the U.S. might achieve that important and elusive goal.
+Since the 2010 passage of the Affordable Care Act, he has focused on how the U.S. can meet the challenges of successfully implementing its ambitious and noble objectives.